Infectious Disease Research

 Navigating the noise: how to combat misinformation

-M. Elle Saine, MD, PhD (Moderator) – Postdoctoral Fellow, Infectious Diseases, Perelman School of Medicine, University of Pennsylvania
+M. Elle Saine, MD, PhD, MA (Moderator) – Postdoctoral Fellow, Infectious Diseases, Perelman School of Medicine, University of Pennsylvania

-M. Elle Saine, MD, PhD is an infectious diseases physician‑scientist at the Hospital of the University of Pennsylvania whose research examines how stigma shapes health care access, policy, and equity.
-Her work focuses on the intersection of infectious disease epidemics—including HIV and viral hepatitis—and the opioid crisis, using innovative mixed‑methods approaches to identify and reduce structural barriers to care.
+M. Elle Saine, MD, PhD, MA is an infectious diseases physician-scientist at the Hospital of the University of Pennsylvania whose research examines how stigma shapes health care access, policy, and equity.
+Her work focuses on the intersection of infectious disease epidemics—including HIV and viral hepatitis—and the opioid crisis, using innovative mixed methods approaches to identify and reduce structural barriers to care.
+She is a member of the SHEA Public Policy and Government Affairs Committee and the Vice-Chair of the Community Health and Prevention Impact Area at Doctors for America.

 Past events